yileiCao/capstone/README.md

 <h2>Other Scenarios</h2>
 <ol>
   <li>The data was increased by 100x.</li>
     <p>By splitting the data into several parts before running in EMR, the EMR cluster can handle this amount of data.
-My script ran for 36 mins in the EMR cluster with three nodes.
+My script ran for 36 minutes in the EMR cluster with three nodes.
 A 100 larger dataset can be easily handled by adding more nodes.</p>
-  <li>The pipelines would be run on a daily basis by 7 am every day.</li>
+  <li>The pipelines would be run daily by 7 am every day.</li>
     <p>An airflow pipeline can be built to deal with this scenario.</p>
   <li>The database needed to be accessed by 100+ people.</li>
     <p>A preserved redshift cluster can be built to contain the database.
 The authorized user can easily access data.</p>